- Hip Pain and Pregnancy

 4. Transitory Osteoporosis

-- Increase in body weight owing to growing pregnancy can lead to pressure on the pelvis causing a shift and pain
+- Increase in body weight owing to growing pregnancy can lead to pressure on the pelvis, causing it to shift and leading to hip pain.

-- Overweight women and with prior back and hip problems will definitely experience hip pain while pregnant.
-With an already existing pressure on the pelvis, your back and hips are only under added pressure due to the growing uterus
+- Overweight women and those with prior back and hip problems will definitely experience hip pain while pregnant.
+With an already existing pressure on the pelvis, your back and hips are only under added pressure due to the growing uterus.

 Treating pregnancy hip pain is imperative as it causes sleeping problems, stress, and discomfort during the day.
-Although hip pain is a very common symptom that accompanies pregnancy, there are several ways to relieve hip pain during pregnancy and make you feel comfortable.
+Although hip pain is a very common symptom that accompanies pregnancy, there are several ways to relieve it during pregnancy and make you feel comfortable.

 1. Pregnancy Pillow

 Good sleep is important for an expectant mother, and a good posture and proper support while sleeping alleviates sleep problems.
 A pregnancy pillow to support your pelvic region will aid in good sleep.
 The pillow adjusts to the body shape and offers support to the back, enlarged belly, and legs.